About the ERL

 - The ERL cannot accept payment for Kresge Library charges – ONLY fines/fees for ERL materials.

-In order that we may best serve your needs, we encourage you to plan ahead.
+In order for us to best serve your needs, we encourage you to plan ahead.

-If library fines reach $15, checkout of ERL materials will be blocked and a hold will be placed on your Oakland University account until fines have been paid.
-The hold on a University account results in the inability to register for classes, receive your diploma or order transcripts.
+If library fines reach $15, checkout of ERL materials will be blocked, and a hold will be placed on your Oakland University account until the fines have been paid.
+The hold on a University account results in the inability to register for classes, receive your diploma, or order transcripts.

 Payments made after 5 p.m. on days the ERL is open will be processed the next business day.
-Accounts that have a hold placed can be cleared only during regular business hours.
-Our student employees do not have authority to override the computer system or access personal patron records.
+Accounts placed on hold can be cleared only during regular business hours.
+Our student employees do not have the authority to override the computer system or access personal patron records.

 If you have issues or concerns, please contact an ERL staff member at (248) 370-2485 during business hours.

-- Oakland University faculty, staff and students may borrow circulating library materials.
-Borrowers must have their OU ID with them to borrow materials.
+- Oakland University faculty, staff, and students may borrow circulating library materials.
+Borrowers must have their OU ID with them when borrowing materials.

 - Oakland University alumni have borrowing privileges.
 (See Kresge’s Alumni information page).